 Preschool

-A preschool teacher generally works with toddlers from ages three to five to prepare them for kindergarten.
-Some of the lessons you could find yourself teaching if you become a preschool teacher include vocabulary, language development, social skills and personal hygiene.
-Preschool teachers also help students develop social skills and gross and fine motor skills.
+A preschool teacher generally works with toddlers from ages three to five, preparing them for kindergarten.
+Some of the lessons you might find yourself teaching as a preschool teacher include vocabulary, language development and personal hygiene.
+Preschool teachers also help students develop socioemotional skills, and gross and fine motor skills.

 Academics at the preschool level are often activity-based.
-Art, music, crafts, dance and storytelling make up a large portion of a preschool curriculum.
-However, it’s not always fun and games: A preschool teacher must show students how to work together and follow rules and routines.
+Art, music, crafts, dance and storytelling make up a large portion of the preschool curriculum.
+However, not all teaching is fun and games.
+A preschool teacher must show students how to work together and follow rules and routines.

 Preschool teachers generally teach in small groups and one-on-one.
-This allows students to get the attention they need and ensures teachers that progress is being made.
+This allows students to get the attention they need and teachers to ensure that progress is being made.

 Kindergarten

-Kindergarten teachers plan the curriculum for each day so that their students build their basic reading and writing skills throughout the year.
-They also help students build their understanding of numbers in order to begin early mathematics.
+Kindergarten teachers plan the curriculum for each day so that their students build basic reading and writing skills over the course of the year.
+They also help students develop a basic understanding of numbers so they can begin early mathematics classes.

 Elementary School

-Teaching elementary school can be greatly rewarding.
-Elementary school teachers generally instruct students through fifth or sixth grade and teach a wide variety of subjects to develop their students’ academic skills in all areas.
-Subjects could include:
+You may find teaching elementary school to be rewarding.
+Elementary school teachers generally instruct students through the fifth or sixth grade and teach a wide variety of subjects to develop their students’ academic skills in all areas.
+This can vary by different states and districts; if interested, be sure to check the requirements.
+The subjects may include:

 - Reading